-The oldest nursing degree program came about in the late 1800s.
-That was just about the time when a salaried nurse got a raise of 5 cents a day only after she worked six days a week for five years.
-After World War II, nursing in the United States boomed due to the need to make a difference.
+The oldest nursing degree program came about in the late 1800s just about the time when a salaried nurse got a raise of 5 cents a day only after she worked days a week for years.
+After nursing in the boomed due to the need to make a difference.

 A Turning of the Tide

-Nurses were women, and all but a few doctors were men.
-That dynamic created what I think was the first social contract between doctors and nurses: Physicians were dominant healers, and nurses were the unquestioning rule-followers.
-A lot of this thinking remained when I entered the field, and I wasn’t a bit happy about it.
+Nurses were women, and all but a few doctors were men created what I think was the first social contract between doctors and nurses: Physicians were healers, and nurses were unquestioning rulefollowers.
+A lot of this thinking remained when I entered the field, and I wasn't a bit happy about it.

-As the years progressed, nursing progressed too.
-Here are just a few of the changes I’ve seen:
+As the years progressed nursing progressed too.
+Here are just a few of the changes:

-- Gone are the days of carrying charts for doctors; now nurses carry total patient care in more than 200 specialties
+- Gone are the days of carrying charts for doctors; nurses carry total patient care in 200 specialties

-- From less than 500 black nurses among the 50,000 serving in the S. Army Nurse Corps during World War I, to now embracing nurses of all cultures and races to care for patients of all cultures.
+- From less than 500 black nurses in the Army Nurse Corps during , to embracing nurses of all cultures to care for patients of all cultures.